rodrigo-dc/testprefix/README.md

 Return other values to indicate the test was skipped.
 The test fails in case of any assertion failure.

 You can call `TP_ASSERT` from the inside of a setup-like function.
-You only need to pass the `void *` parameter received by the test function.

 #### Releasing resources

 If ``TP_ASSERT`` fails, the test is aborted.
 To avoid resource leaks, ``TP_ASSERT``